Visual editing /Visual Editor /Content sources /

 To be able to make changes to content in the source requires connecting a Visual Editor user account to an account to the content source.
 Here’s the process for making these connections:

-1. From the visual editor dashboard, in the top left, select your avatar.
+1. From the visual editor dashboard, in the top right, select your avatar.
 Next, select Linked accounts.
 Linked accounts option and user settings option from visual editor dashboard drop-down menu

 2. Next to the content source you want, choose Connect.
 List of supported content sources, including Contentful, GitHub, BitBucket, Sanity, DatoCMS, Contentstack